containers/containertoolbx.org/distros.md

 By default, Toolbx tries to use an image matching the host operating system distribution for creating containers.
 If there is no image matching the host, it falls back to a Fedora image.
 Currently, there are images available for the OSes listed above.

-It's possible to create containers for a different distribution through the use of the `--distro` and `--release` options, or their counterparts in the [configuration file](https://github.com/containers/toolbox/blob/main/doc/toolbox.conf.5.md).
+It's possible to create containers for a different distribution through the use of the `--distro` and `--release` [command line](https://github.com/containers/toolbox/blob/main/doc/toolbox-create.1.md) options, or their counterparts in the [configuration file](https://github.com/containers/toolbox/blob/main/doc/toolbox.conf.5.md).
 The `--distro` flag specifies the name of the distribution, and `--release` specifies its version.
 For example:

 ```
 toolbox create --distro ubuntu --release 22.04